 Leases

-With the exception of one retail store which we own, we lease all of our retail stores, distribution centers and corporate offices.
+With the exception of two retail stores which we own, we lease all of our retail stores, distribution centers and corporate offices.
 Our leases primarily relate to building leases, which generally include options to renew at our sole discretion for five years or more.
 We regularly extend options for our building leases, which constitutes a lease modification and such events require a re-measurement of the lease liability at current discount rates.
-The useful life of leasehold improvement assets are limited by the expected lease term.
+The life of leasehold improvement assets are limited by the expected lease term.
 Additionally, we have certain agreements for equipment rentals, which are typically 12 months or less in duration.
-As of January 31, 2026, all of our leases are classified as operating leases.
+As of February 1, 2025, all of our leases are classified as operating leases.
 In addition, in certain situations, we may sublease real estate to third parties.
-Historically, our sublease portfolio consists mainly of former store locations for which we are still under lease and existing store leases in which we have excess or unused space.
+Our sublease portfolio consists mainly of former store locations for which we are still under lease and existing store leases in which we have excess or unused space.

-During 2024, we closed on a sale-leaseback agreement involving a store property.
-During 2025, we closed on sale-leaseback agreements involving four store properties, three of which were previously classified as assets held for sale on the Consolidated Balance Sheet as of the third quarter of 2025.
-We determined that the transactions met the accounting criteria for sale-leaseback treatment and we recognized net gains of approximately $7.1 million and $15.4 million in SG&A expenses on the Consolidated Statements of Income for 2024 and 2025, respectively.
+During the fourth quarter of 2024, we closed on a sale-leaseback agreement involving a store property in Cypress, Texas.
+We determined that the transaction met the accounting criteria for sale-leaseback treatment and we recognized a net gain of approximately $7.1 million in Selling, General, and Administrative expenses on the Consolidated Statements of Income.

-The components of lease expense and sublease income included in SG&A expenses and Cost of Goods Sold on our Consolidated Statements of Income is as follows (amounts in thousands):
+The components of lease expense and sublease income included in SG&A expenses and cost of goods sold on our statement of income is as follows (amounts in thousands):

 Fiscal Year Ended